AnotherKamila/chaOS/README.md

 - centralized errno.h
 - move isr.h somewhere smart
 - `instruction_sync_barrier` etc does not belong to nvic.h
-- nvic: make interrupt the first parameter everywhere
-- nvic docs don't mention whether smaller numbers are high priority or not
 - maybe: use forward declarations for scary structs
 - static_assert
-- syscalls with arguments => process management syscalls
 - real hardfault handler
 - cslibc: memcpy, memcmp etc need to copy words instead of bytes where they can

+- nvic: make interrupt the first parameter everywhere
+- nvic docs don't mention whether smaller numbers are high priority or not